 Table of Contents_

 Electric scooters have become extremely popular in recent years as technology continues to advance.
 E-scooters tend to be made from high-grade components, such as aluminum alloy and carbon fiber, though they will break down eventually.
 In other words, you’ll have to know how to dispose of your electric scooter and get a new one.
 And that’s when you will need any of the best electric scooters on the market today.
+Or, for a seated option, you can read our guide on the top electric mopeds.

 On average, a new electric scooter should last around three to five years, though many models will last a good bit longer than even five years.